Cell structure formation in a two-dimensional density-based dislocation dynamics model: Introduction

 We note that other, more complex versions of density-based continuum dislocation dynamics have been applied to the patterning problem.
-Some of these approaches consider geometrically necessary dislocations only \citep{Limkumnerd2008_JMPS,Chen2013_IJP}.
+Some of these approaches consider geometrically necessary dislocations only \cite{Limkumnerd2008_JMPS,Chen2013_IJP}.
 However, during the early stages of deformation the dislocations in the cell walls have near-zero net Burgers vector: they are predominantly {\em not} geometrically necessary dislocations.
 Application of such models to early stages of cell structure formation is therefore possible only if the spatial resolution is well below the actual dislocation spacing such that Burgers vectors do not cancel out.
-If one makes this numerical effort the results can be impressive, see the work of \citet{Xia2015_MSMSE} which reproduces the morphology of three-dimensional dislocation patterns in impressive detail.
-A more coarse grained model that allows for co-existence of dislocations of different Burgers vector in the elementary volume but nevertheless captures effects of three-dimensional curvature was proposed by \citet{Sandfeld2015_MSMSE}.
-An interesting work which is conceptually close to the present one was recently published by \citet{Grilli2018_IJP}.
+If one makes this numerical effort the results can be impressive \cite{Xia2015_MSMSE} and capture dislocation processes in three-dimensional dislocation patterns in detail \cite{lin2020implementation}.
+A more coarse grained model that allows for co-existence of dislocations of different Burgers vector in the elementary volume but nevertheless captures effects of three-dimensional curvature was proposed by Sandfeld and Zaiser \cite{Sandfeld2015_MSMSE}.
+An interesting work was recently published by Grilli et al. \cite{Grilli2018_IJP}.
 These authors consider two models which allow for dislocations of different Burgers vector in the same elementary volume, which are described by a set of densities obeying transport equations and applied to labyrinth-like patterns emerging under cyclic loading.
-These works are conceputally more complex than the present one, as they consider three-dimensionally curved dislocations \citet{Sandfeld2015_MSMSE}, distinguish various orientations \citet{Grilli2018_IJP}, and including essentially three-dimensional processes such as junction formation \citet{Grilli2018_IJP} and cross slip \citep{Xia2015_MSMSE}.
+These works are conceputally more complex than the present one, as they consider three-dimensionally curved dislocations \cite{Sandfeld2015_MSMSE}, distinguish various orientations \cite{Grilli2018_IJP}, and include essentially three-dimensional processes such as junction formation \cite{Grilli2018_IJP} and cross slip \cite{Xia2015_MSMSE}.
 While these approaches are interesting in their own right, we demonstrate in the present paper that the added complexity is actually not essential for cell structure formation or dislocation patterning as such.
 In the following we first briefly introduce the governing equations of our model and then provide a stability analysis that allows us to establish necessary conditions for cell pattern formation.
 We show the results of numerical simulations of the evolution equations and compare our findings to experimental data.
 Finally we provide a conclusion where we discuss implications of our findings in view of some commonly held ideas regarding the nature of dislocation patterns and the requirements for their formation.